ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![VPC](https://raw.githubusercontent.com/ealtili/Blog/master/AWS/vpcdeepdive/VPC.png)

-your B PC then we might want to connect

-to our own premises so we'll use Direct

-Connect or VPN maybe some direct connect

-gateway we can hear our V PC with other

-V pcs directly in a point-to-point
+We might want to connect to our own premises so we'll use Direct Connect or VPN.
+Maybe a direct connect gateway.
+We can peer our VPC with other VPCs directly in a point-to-point

 fashion either within a region or across